syncfusion-content/javascript-docs/js/Chart/Axis.md

 ## DateTime Axis

-Date time axis uses date time scale and displays date time values as axis labels in specified format.
+Date time axis uses date time scale and displays date time values as axis labels in the specified format.
 To use date time axis, you can set the **valueType** property of axis to **datetime**.

 {% highlight js %}